 Jenny Odell is an Oakland-based visual artist whose work makes use of secondhand imagery and vernacular online sources.
 Because her practice exists at the intersection of research and aesthetics, she has often been compared to a natural scientist.
 Her work has been exhibited at the Google Headquarters, Les Rencontres D’Arles, Arts Santa Monica, Fotomuseum Antwerpen, La Gaîté lyrique (Paris), the Made in NY Media Center, Apexart (NY), the Lishui Photography Festival (China) and East Wing (Dubai).
 In 2016, Odell created a mural for the side of a Google data center in Pryor, Oklahoma.
 Odell currently teaches studio art at Stanford University.

-Thomas Padilla is Humanities Data Curator at the University of California Santa Barbara.
-He publishes, presents, and teaches widely on Humanities data, data curation, and data information literacy.
+Thomas Padilla is Visiting Digital Research Services Librarian at the University of Nevada Las Vegas.
+He publishes, presents, and teaches widely on digital scholarship, digital collections, Humanities data, data curation, and data information literacy.
 He is Principal Investigator of the Institute of Museum and Library Services supported, Collections as Data.
-Thomas is a member of the Association for Computers and the Humanities Executive Council (2017-2021), the Global Outlook::Digital Humanities Executive Council, and an Editor for DHCommons Journal and dh + lib Data Praxis.
-Thomas has previously held Digital Scholarship, Digital Humanities, and Digital Preservation positions at Michigan State University, the University of Illinois at Urbana Champaign and the Library of Congress.
+Thomas is a member of the Association for Computers and the Humanities Executive Council (2017-2021), the Global Outlook::Digital Humanities Executive Council, the Integrating digital humanities into the web of scholarship with SHARE Advisory Board, and the ARL Fellowship for Digital and Inclusive Excellence Advisory Group.
+Thomas serves as an Editor for dh + lib Data Praxis.
+Thomas is a regular instructor at the Humanities Intensive Learning and Teaching Institute (HILT).

 Miriam Posner has a Ph.D from Yale University in Film Studies and American Studies, and a BA in history from Reed College.
 She has taught and coordinated the Digital Humanities program at UCLA since 2012.
 Miriam’s interests range from mapping to network analysis, with a particular interest in data from cultural institutions.
 Her book, Depth Perception: Narrative and the Body in American Medicine Filmmaking, is under contract, and she is working on a new project related to supply-chain capitalism.
 Miriam has taught courses on selfies and snapchat, digital labor, web design, and the digital humanities.
 See http://miriamposner.com for more.